SkywardSyntax/MusicVisualizer/README.md

 ### Using the Music Visualizer

 1. Open the application in your web browser.
-2. Click the "Choose File" button to select an audio file from your local system.
+2. Click the "Choose File" button to select an audio file or directory from your local system.
-3. The audio file will start playing, and the visualizer will display the audio data in real-time.
+3. The audio file(s) will start playing, and the visualizer will display the audio data in real-time.
 4. Use the volume control to adjust the audio playback volume.
-5. Use the pitch control to adjust the audio playback pitch.
+5. The actual duration of the song will be displayed.
+6. A progress bar will show how much of the song is left.

 ### Building for Production